Soo-Kyung Lee, Ph.D.

 - Cell & Developmental Biology

 - Program in Molecular & Cellular Biosciences

 Soo-Kyung Lee completed her B.S. degree in Pharmacy at Chonnam National University in Gwangju, Korea.
 She remained at Chonnam National University where she earned her M.S. and Ph.D. degrees.
-In 2001, she moved to the Salk Institute in San Diego for the postdoctoral studies.
-In 2004, she was appointed assistant professor at the Baylor College of Medicine.
-Soo-Kyung came to Oregon Health & Science University in 2010 as an associated professor at the Pediatrics department with a joint appointment in the Vollum Institute.
+In 2001, she moved to the Salk Institute in San Diego for postdoctoral studies.
+In 2004, she was appointed assistant professor at Baylor College of Medicine.
+Soo-Kyung came to Oregon Health & Science University in 2010 as an associate professor in the Pediatrics department and was promoted to professor in 2014.
+She holds a joint appointment in the Vollum Institute.

 Summary of Current Research

 The central nervous system (CNS) consists of myriads of cell-types with diverse morphology and functionality.
 Our long-term research goals are to understand the gene regulatory mechanisms that govern generation of diverse neural cell-types with specialized function and connection pattern during CNS development and to understand how disruption of these processes leads to various neurodevelopmental disorders in humans.
 To achieve these goals, we are employing multifaceted experimental tools and genetically engineered chick and mouse models.
 In particular, we are investigating the roles of transcription factor complexes, microRNAs and chromatin remodeling factors in the developing spinal cord, forebrain and hypothalamus.
 Our study will eventually contribute to the design of rational strategies to repair damaged neurons and to treat neurodevelopmental disorders.